Midwife Without Borders

 Gail has a rare combination of skills and background.

-She is a Master Instructor for the American Academy of Periatrics developed program, "Helping Babies Breathe."
-That is she can not only train caregivers to resuscitate babies according to this program, she can also teach caregivers to become qualified teachers in their own communities.
+She is a certified Master Instructor for the American Academy of Pediatrics program, “Helping Babies Breathe”.
+That is she can not only train caregivers to resuscitate babies according to this program, but she can also teach caregivers to become qualified teachers in their own communities.

-She has a Facebook page, under the name Gail Johnson, and routinely uses facebook not only to pass along latest birth-related research and techniques, but also articles relating to pros and cons of midwifery-based maternity care vs the medical model of care.
-In short, she is an activist that advocates a knder, gentler method of chilbirth and maternity care.
+She has a Facebook page, under the name Gail Johnson and routinely uses Facebook not only to pass along the latest birth-related research and techniques but also articles relating to pros and cons of midwifery-based maternity care vs the medical model of care.
+In short, she is an activist that advocates a kinder, gentler method of childbirth and maternity care.